 My books all explore the impact of technology on society, from the micro (self, relationships) to the macro (community, society, social justice).
 They have won scholarly awards and have also been well received by the general public.

-My most recent book, Superconnected, now in its second edition, is appropriate for any number of courses exploring the impact of the internet and digital technology/culture on the way we live, including The Internet and Society, Technology and Society, Digital Culture and Community, etc.
+My most recent book, Superconnected, now in its second edition, is appropriate for any number of courses exploring the impact of the internet and digital technology/social media on the way we live.

 Here are some of my published scholarly articles and reviews, with links when available: